sheepman39/Assembler/README.md

 * 1 byte opcode and NI flags
 * 1/2 byte for BXPE flags
 * 5/2 byte for address

-### Requirements
-This project is written in Java 1.8 using Maven to help manage it.
-In order to run this assembler, you must have java 1.8 installed.
-You can check your current java version by running `java -version` in your terminal of choice.
-You can install the JDK [here](https://www.oracle.com/java/technologies/javase-jdk8-downloads.html).

 ### Structure